 |Memory & Processing Speed||Yes||Yes|

 This concussion system is consistent and inclusive of all the recommendations of the ICCS, which includes neuro-motor, balance, and visual acuity assessments along with the graded symptom checklist.
 Other baseline assessment systems primarily focus only on neurocognitive measures such as reaction time, memory, and processing speed.
-The C3Logix balance assessment utilizes an algorithm coupled with the high quality sensor array from the iPad system.
+The C3Logix balance assessment utilizes an algorithm coupled with the high-quality sensor array from the iPad system.
 The iPad is actually placed in a specially designed case that is placed on the athlete's back and held in place with a belt.
 The athlete is asked to perform each stance for 20 seconds with their eyes closed, objectively measuring each stance that represents a "quantitative mapping" of postural stability in the six different BESS stances.

-Visual acuity, both static and dynamic testing is performed by having the athlete read a series of letters which appear on the IPad.
+Visual acuity, both static and dynamic testing is performed by having the athlete read a series of letters that appear on the IPad.
 If the athlete has less than three errors, the test continues.
 The letters are presented in smaller sizes for each successive test.
 Dynamic testing of visual acuity involves the use of a metronome, where the athlete rotates his or her head to the left and right side, focusing on the screen of the IPad, reading the letters as they appear.
-The size of the letters remain the same for each of the five tests for this domain.
+The size of the letters remains the same for each of the five tests for this domain.

 The result of measuring all six areas is literally a complete pictorial representation of brain function.